National Geographic has named the Santa Cruz Trek one of the most beautiful in the world, and now I know why.

 Daniel and I decided to hike the famous Santa Cruz trek without a guide when we came to Huaraz (affectionately called the Switzerland of Peru), and though I was hesitant, it ended up being the right call.
 The trail was super easy to follow and there were people and groups around the whole time in case anything went wrong.

-If you’re thinking about ditching the tour groups and going out on your own (which you should!) this guide has everything you need to know from transportation, packing lists, costs and more.
-Check it out to create your own adventure on the Santa Cruz trek in Peru!
+If you’re thinking about ditching the tour groups and going out on your own (which you should!) this article has everything you need to know to hike Santa Cruz without a guide.

 Max Altitude: The highest elevation on the trek is 4,750m/ 15,583 ft.

 Total Time: Four days.
 We left our apartment in Huaraz at 5 am on Thursday and returned at 4 pm on Sunday.

 Difficulty: Moderate.
 Crossing the pass on the second day can be tough due to the high altitude.

 Total Cost: As a couple we spent 845 soles / $260 usd for gear, food, and transportation on the Santa Cruz Trek.

 I broke down our packing list to hike the Santa Cruz trek into four categories: clothes, gear, food, and miscellaneous.

 I think these lists are pretty spot on, because while on the trek there was nothing in my bag that I didn’t use, and there was also nothing that I wished I had and forgot.